 What is Mobile PASMO?

-Mobile PASMO is an app service, identical to Mobile Suica, for Android v6 Osaifu Keitai devices or later.
+Mobile PASMO is an app service identical to Mobile Suica, for Android v6 Osaifu Keitai devices or later, and iPhone 8 / Apple Watch 3 and later running iOS 14 / Watch OS 7 later this year.
 Users can recharge a virtual PASMO card on the device with a registered credit card, purchase or renew commute plans, view use history, restore the PASMO card from the cloud in case of a lost device, PASMO bus transit users can also earn ‘Bus Toku’ points.
-Mobile PASMO launched March 18.
 Details are listed on the Mobile PASMO site (Japanese only).

 Is it compatible with Google Pay?
 (Updated)